ClaudioESSilva/claudioessilva.github.io/content/post/2020-05-28-replicate-permissions-to-new-login-user-with-dbatools.md

 - syndicated
 title: Replicate permissions to new Login/User with dbatools
 ---
-Continuing to share tips and tricks using <a href="https://dbatools.io">dbatools</a> like the <a href="https://claudioessilva.eu/2020/05/20/refresh-databases-that-belongs-to-availability-group-using-dbatools/">Refresh databases that belongs to availability group using dbatools</a> posted a few days ago, today I will share a way to export the permissions of a login/user at instance/database level and apply them to a new login/user.
+Continuing to share tips and tricks using [dbatools](https://dbatools.io) like the <a href="https://claudioessilva.eu/2020/05/20/refresh-databases-that-belongs-to-availability-group-using-dbatools/">Refresh databases that belongs to availability group using dbatools</a> posted a few days ago, today I will share a way to export the permissions of a login/user at instance/database level and apply them to a new login/user.

 <h2>The typical request</h2>